Why is walking under a ladder supposed to be unlucky?

 Is it unlucky to walk under a ladder?

-The superstition of bad luck following after one has walked under a ladder has its origins in Ancient Egypt.
-The Egyptians regarded the shape of the triangle as sacred since it was the shape of the pyramids.
-Since a leaning ladder forms a triangle, walking under one was considered to bring misfortune.
+Many common superstitions about walking under a ladder originated in ancient Egypt.
+The Egyptians regarded the shape of the triangle as sacred, much like the pyramids.
+Since a leaning ladder forms a triangle, walking under one would bring bad luck.

-The ancient Egyptians believed that the space between the ladder and the leaning wall was home to both good and bad spirits.
-If disturbed, the spirits could get angry, which is why it was forbidden to walk under a ladder.
+In ancient Egypt, it was understood that the space between the ladder and the leaning wall was home to both good and evil spirits.
+If disturbed, the spirits could get angry, which is why the ancient Egyptians believed it was forbidden to walk under a ladder.

 What happens if you go under a ladder?

 Some believe that since a ladder was rested against the crucifix, it is considered to symbolize wickedness and death.
-While there’s no proof of what will happen when one walks under a ladder, the belief is that bad luck will follow them.
+While there’s no scientific evidence to support it, the belief is that bad luck will follow anyone who walks under a ladder.

 Is it safe to walk under a ladder?

-For practical reasons, it is not considered safe to walk under a ladder, especially if there is someone working on one since the person walking underneath could get injured if something is dropped from above.
+For practical reasons, it is not considered safe to walk under a ladder, especially if there is someone working on one.
+You could end up with injuries that have nothing to do with bad spirits!

 How do you reverse bad luck from walking under a ladder?